-In Rio, World Championship silver medalist (800m) Melissa Bishop, will look to build on the medal-momentum from a dominant performance in Beijing 2015 where she shattered the Canadian Record – blazing to a 1:57.52.
+Leading into Rio 2016, World Championship silver medalist Melissa Bishop, was looking to build on her medal-momentum from a dominant performance at Beijing 2015 where she shattered the Canadian Record – blazing to a 1:57.52.

 "I want to make the final and compete to the best of my abilities,” said Melissa.
 "I want to make a difference for Team Canada and Canadian athletics on a global stage.
 I want to make Canada proud."